 When we head off on vacation, we want to have a balance of lively activity and rest, of good food, the outdoors, and a little culture thrown in.
 We don’t seek chaos and crowds on vacation.
 We don’t want to wear ourselves or our kids out by the time we board a plane home.
 We may not sound like we are describing an Orlando vacation, but we are.
 We have found our own slice of Disney that we truly love.

 I am the most unlikely Disney World expert.
 I told my best friend when I was pregnant with my first that she would have to take my kids to Disney World, since I had no intention of ever going.
 She laughs at me several times a year when I call her from the airport boarding another plane to Orlando.

 In our several trips over the last five years for work and pleasure, we’ve stayed at more than 20 Disney World resorts.
 I have wielded a sword and beaten the dragon that is the logistical challenge of planning a Disney World vacation.

 After several first-timer and rookie mistakes, I have developed a formula that my family uses over and over again for a relaxing, fun, and stress-free Orlando vacation.

 1) Don’t plan a Disney World trip just for the kids.

 It’s about you, too.
 If mama ain’t happy, nobody’s happy.
 Figure out what balance you need between kid activities and adult activities and stick to your guns.
 It is your precious vacation time also.
 Whatever you like to do with your family on vacation can be done in Orlando (probably not snow skiing, though) so plan an itinerary that serves everyone in the family.
-Incorporate non-park days filled with things based on your interests: spas, pool days, eco-excursions, shopping, museums, etc. And make sure that you prioritize at least one Disney World experience for your own inner 6-year-old, like this awesome Star Wars virtual reality experience:
+Incorporate non-park days filled with things based on your interests: spas, pool days, eco-excursions, shopping, museums, etc.

 2) Spread the magic out over several days.